 Honor 9X and Huawei Y9s 2019 aren’t much different than each other.
 It wouldn’t be wrong to call them siblings, which is not wrong technically.
 Both possess specs that are similar in many ways apart from a significant design difference, which is the fingerprint scanner that is side-mounted in the case of Y9s, whereas Honor 9X displays it on the backside.
 We reviewed Y9s 2019 a few days ago, which was also one of the contestants in the list of best Android phones of 2019.
-We are also hoping a similar performance from the 9X, let’s check out what this phone offers in actual.
+We are also hoping for a similar performance from the 9X, let’s check out what this phone offers in actuality.

 Honor 9X specs

 - Display: 6.59 inches, IPS LCD

 - Chipset: HiSilicon Kirin 710F (Octacore)